 The scope for unanticipated side-effects from well-meaning but ill-judged interventions is huge.
 For example, the unusually high and unusually low pain-sensitivity promoted by different alleles of SCN9A is associated with unusually high and unusually low olfactory acuity respectively: NaV1.7 sodium channels are found in olfactory sensory neurons of the nasal cavity that transmit smell-related signals to the brain.
 Modelling the cross-species ramifications of altered smell-perception conjoined with reduced pain-sensitivity will be computationally challenging - which is not to say that we'll physically run out of computational resources.
+One possible solution involves contained field-trials using "low pain" organisms engineered with the benign high pain-tolerance but lacking the functional drive to spread it.
 Or to raise another thorny issue, what will minimised pain-sensitivity do to empathy towards conspecifics in species with at least a rudimentary theory of mind? (cf. "Rats forsake chocolate to save a drowning companion") The existence of short-acting empathetic euphoriants such as MDMA ("Ecstasy") illustrates that heightened empathy and profound subjective well-being aren't mutually inconsistent traits; but this happy congruence can't simply be assumed and extrapolated.
 Long-term population monitoring will be ecologically prudent even after benign alleles have been "fixed" in a species via gene drives or any other species-wide intervention.

 Is compassionate stewardship of the biosphere best conducted via private initiative?
 Or under the auspices of the United Nations, with at least some form of democratic accountability and international regulatory oversight?
 Immense diplomatic challenges lie ahead before humanity collectively agrees on the basic principles of ethical ecosystem management.
 Ecosystems don't respect nation-state boundaries; and neither do gene drives.
 Cheaply and efficiently minimising pointless suffering in Nature deserves to be uncontroversial even among the morally apathetic; humans tend to be callous rather than malevolent.
 "May all that hath life be delivered from suffering" is a widely esteemed quote from Gautama Buddha, not some madcap transhumanist.
 Yet many secular and religious organisations and state actors have values and priorities beyond minimising needless misery.
 For instance, intelligence-amplification of entire species of free-living non-humans is imminently feasible.
 Laboratory mice engineered with the human variant of the FOXP2 "language gene" are demonstrably more intelligent than their primitive conspecifics.
 Gene drives could ("Human ‘language gene’ makes mice smarter") amplify intelligence and dramatically postpone senescence in entire populations (cf. "Longevity: Extending the lifespan of long-lived mice").
 The uplift universe of science fiction writer David Brin probably strikes most people as whimsical fantasy; but free-living Neo-Chimpanzees, Neo-Dolphins, Neo-Gorillas and Neo-Dogs will shortly be policy options.